MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ems-cloud-app-security-govt-service-byok.md

 1. Open a PowerShell terminal and run the following commands:

     ``` Powershell
-    Connect-AzureAD
+    Connect-MgGraph
-    New-AzureADServicePrincipal -AppId 6a12de16-95c8-4e42-a451-7dbbc34634cd
+    New-MgServicePrincipal -AppId 6a12de16-95c8-4e42-a451-7dbbc34634cd
-    Set-AzureADServicePrincipal -ObjectId <object_id> -AccountEnabled true
+    Update-MgServicePrincipal -ObjectId <object_id> -AccountEnabled true
     ```

-    Where *<object_id>* is the object ID returned by the previous command (`New-AzureADServicePrincipal`).
+    Where *<object_id>* is the object ID returned by the previous command (`New-MgServicePrincipal`).

 > [!NOTE]
 >